ericoporto/ags-manual-wiki/Game.md

     ClaimEvent()

-This command is used in a room script or script module\'s *on_key_press* or *on_mouse_click* function, and it tells AGS not to run the global script afterwards.
+This command is used in a room script or script module's *on_key_press* or *on_mouse_click* function, and it tells AGS not to run the global script afterwards.

-For example, if your room script responds to the player pressing the space bar, and you don\'t want the global script\'s on_key_press to handle it as well, then use this command.
+For example, if your room script responds to the player pressing the space bar, and you don't want the global script's on_key_press to handle it as well, then use this command.

 This is useful if you have for example a mini-game in the room, and you